Fanorona

 - Capture chains: after capturing, the same piece may continue capturing in a new direction.
 You cannot revisit an intersection or reverse direction within one turn.
 Click anywhere non-valid to end your chain early.

-- Gold diamonds on the board mark "strong points" — pieces here can move diagonally as well as orthogonally.
+- The marked intersections (the worn hollows where the diagonal lines cross) are "strong points" - pieces here can move diagonally as well as orthogonally.

 - The player who captures all of their opponent's pieces wins.